Cloud Monitoring can be used to monitor operations performed on resources in Cloud Key Management Service.

 To test your new notification, schedule a key version for destruction and then check your email to see if the notification was sent.

-This alert will be triggered each time a key has been scheduled for destruction.
+This alert will be triggered each time a key version has been scheduled for destruction.
 Note that the alert will get automatically resolved (even though the key version remains scheduled for destruction), so there will be two email notifications, one for the scheduled destruction, and one for the alert being resolved.

 For information about different types of notifications, see Notification options.

 Monitoring administrative activities vs. data access

 The scheduled destruction of a key version is an administrator activity.
 Administrator activities are logged automatically.
 If you want to create an alert for data access of a Cloud KMS resource, e.g. monitoring when a key is used for encryption, you need to enable Data Access logs and then create an alert policy as described in this topic.

 For more information about logging of Cloud KMS administrative activities and data access, see Using Cloud Audit Logging with Cloud KMS.

 Cloud KMS supports the following rate quota metrics: